saibottrenham/online_pajak/README.md

 ```

 In order to search for organisations by name, consider the following.
 A name can be entered in natural language in the latest
 vesion in google chrome using the address bar.
 For example, `PD Gunarto Rajata Tbk` will resolve to the following url endpoint when pressing enter after copy pasting it into the search bar.
 In a request from another api, we would consider query parsing and encoding but it is not needed to test the endpoint using described method.
+Please note that for this demo, the app expects full and complete names.
+In order to make it more user friendly, we would be able to apply auto complete input fields and fuzzy search logic.

 ```console
 http://localhost:8000/third-party/?q=PD Gunarto Rajata Tbk -(will become)->  http://localhost:8000/third-party/?q=PD%20Gunarto%20Rajata%20Tbk